wky/jos/lab1.md

 The processor starts executing 32-bit code since

 		0x7c2d:	ljmp   $0x8,$0x7c32
-the switch is cause by setting the lsb of CRO by
+the switch is cause by setting the least-significant-bit of CR0 by

 	0x7c23:	mov    %cr0,%eax
 	0x7c26:	or     $0x1,%eax
 	0x7c2a:	mov    %eax,%cr0
 #####2.
-The last instruction the boot loader executed is
+The last instruction that the boot loader executed is

 	0x7d63:	call   *0x10018
-and the first instruction of kernel is
+and the first instruction of the kernel is

 	0x10000c:	movw   $0x1234,0x472
 #####3.